bzemskova/bottom_topography_flow/README.md

 * Output can be post-processed either using the built-in Nek5000 functions or in Python (recommended)

 ## Contents
-* Simulation folder: contains all files necessary to run a Nek5000 simulation
+* sample_simulation: contains all files necessary to run a Nek5000 simulation
 * Post-processing folder: contains all Python files for post-processing a Nek5000 output file, adapted from https://github.com/jcanton/pymech